 Pretty Pretty: Piano Girl vs. Trump

 This is Robin Goldsby’s essay from 2016.
-Watch for her new book, Piano Girl Playbook: Notes on a Musical Life, scheduled for publication on May 1, 2012 (Backbeat/Rowman Littlefield)
+It is published in her 2021 book Piano Girl Playbook: Notes on a Musical Life [Backbeat/Rowman Littlefield].
+Excerpt courtesy of the publisher.

 Two other couples, most likely Connecticut commuters conducting illicit affairs, grope at each other with the desperation of teenagers trying to cop a last feel before their parents show up.
 They are probably headed home to monotonous marriages, mortgages, and back yards that need mowing.

-I haven’t eaten at all today but I’m worried I look bloated.
+I haven’t eaten at all today, but I’m still worried I look bloated.
 Maybe I have an almond allergy.
-No one has yet figured out how to incorporate stretch into velvet and my dress, unforgiving and stiff, pulls at my waist and puckers at my hips.
+No one has yet figured out how to incorporate stretch into velvet, and my dress, unforgiving and stiff, pulls at my waist and puckers at my hips.
 My bra strap threatens to slip over my shoulder.

 “Don’t take a break,” says the F&B manager, a short man with gelled hair who once told the lobby jazz trio they were not allowed to walk on any carpeted areas of the hotel.
 I am used to going along with his ridiculous directives, but I have been playing for an hour and I need a potty run.